Fernglen logo

 The Fishers cherished the bush, and over the years have added many species to it.
 It was not only the Fishers who had an interest in their patch of bush.
 Thomas F Cheeseman, the then curator of the Auckland Museum, would visit the bush from time to time having a particular interest in the rare toatoa, Phyllocladus glaucus, which grew there.

-In the early 1920's, Professor Lancaster, the first Professor of Botany at Auckland University, would bring stage one students over to look at the bush, among other things examining the great rimu, Dacrydium cupressinum, which still grows in the gully.
+In the early 1920's, Professor Lancaster, the first Professor of Botany at Auckland University, would bring stage one students over to look at the bush, among other things examining the great rimu, Dacrydium cupressinum, which fell in to the gully during a very strong storm.

 Bill's first love was ferns, whereas Muriel had a great passion for alpines and hebes.
 She had a dream of creating an open air plant museum similar to Otari, so in the late 1950's they began importing scoria, rocks, and peat onto the property.